ranyehushua/migrating-nx-monorepo-to-jest/README.md

    - Since we are using both jasmine and jest at the same time, we still have some jasmine libs that are declaring the `expect` matcher as a Jasmine matcher, not Jest.
 In order to use jest specific methods using `expect` need to cast expect as `any` - such as `( <any>expect ).objectContaining`.
 This is just temporary, once we have removed all jasmine libs, we can revert the `any` casting.

     - Jest does not support `toExist` use `toBeDefined` or `toBeTruthy` instead

+    - Jest does not support `toHaveText` on its own.
+Spectator jest tests will support this, but if test is too large to convert, use `expect($element.innerHtml).toContain($text)`

    - Using [Spectator](https://github.com/ngneat/spectator) mocks, which rely on Jasmine spys internally.
 Luckily Spectator provides [Jest support](https://github.com/ngneat/spectator#jest-support) for its mocks, and all it requires is a change to imports: